mbj/developers-bicycles/README.md

 At a high level we can aim for:

-1) Reduce feedback time on actionable work to get more done.
+1) Reducing feedback time on actionable work to get more done.
-2) Automate constraints to not regress the system without noticing.
+2) Automating constraints to not introduce regressions without noticing.

 On 1) with Ruby we have excellent feedback time.
 But what about 2), the constraints?